Because we spend so much time with our lawnmowers this time of year I thought I’d share some good lawn mowing tips.

 - Wait for the grass to dry before mowing.
 Wet grass sticks like glue to the underneath part of your mower and blades but mowing wet grass can also encourage disease.

 - Leave your clipping on the lawn.
 The clippings will decompose quickly adding a bit of organic matter to the soil and also adding some nitrogen.
 Lawn clippings do not contribute to thatch.
-In fact, as the clippings decompose, the microbes doing the work also decompose a bit of the thatch, so you can’t lose by leaving the clippings on your lawn.
+In fact, as the thatch decomposes, the microbes doing the work also decompose a bit of the thatch, so you can’t lose by leaving the clippings on your lawn.

 - Only remove about 1/3 of the grass blade at any one time.
-That allows enough of the blade to efficiently photosynthesize, feeding the roots.
-Removing only 1/3 of the blade length won’t leave enough clippings to suffocate your lawn when left in place.
+That allows enough of the blade to remain to efficiently photosynthesize, feeding the roots and 1/3 of the blade length won’t leave enough clippings to suffocate your lawn.

 - Our cool season grasses want to rest when it gets really hot.
-Don’t force it to grow by applying high nitrogen fertilizer mid- summer.
-If the color pales apply iron to green it up, without forcing growth.
+Don’t force it to grow by applying high nitrogen mid-summer.
+If the color pales, apply iron to green it up without forcing growth.
 If you haven’t applied any fertilizer this spring, do it right away.

 - Change the pattern of the way you mow.
 This, the lawn folks agree, will keep your lawn looking better than always mowing in the same direction.